 Junk Yard.
-A junk yard is a place, structure, or lot where junk, waste, discarded, salvaged, or similar materials such as old metals, wood, slush, lumber, glass, paper, rags, cloth, bagging, cordage, barrels, containers, etc., are brought, bought, sold, exchanged, baled, packed, disassembled, stored, or handled, including used lumber and building material yards, housewrecking yards, heavy equipment wrecking yards, and yards or places for the storage, sale, or handling of salvaged house wrecking or structural steel materials.
-This definition shall not include automobile wrecking or automobile wrecking yards and establishments for the sale, purchase, or storage of second-hand cars, clothing, salvaged machinery, furniture, radios, stoves, refrigerators, or similar household goods and appliances, all of which shall be usable, nor shall it apply to the processing of used, discarded, or salvaged materials incident to manufacturing activity on the same site where such processing occurs.
+Junk yard means a place, structure or lot where junk, waste, discarded, salvaged or similar materials such as old metals, wood, slush, lumber, glass, paper, rags, cloth, bagging, cordage, barrels, containers and similar items, are brought, bought, sold, exchanged, baled, packed, disassembled, stored or handled, including used lumber and building material yards, house wrecking yards, heavy equipment wrecking yards, and yards or places for the storage, sale or handling of salvaged house wrecking or structural steel materials.
+Junk yard shall not include automobile wrecking or automobile wrecking yards and establishments for the sale, purchase or storage of second-hand cars, clothing, salvaged machinery, furniture, radios, stoves, refrigerators, or similar household goods and appliances, all of which shall be usable, nor shall it apply to the processing of used, discarded, or salvaged materials incident to manufacturing activity on the same site where such processing occurs.

 Land.
-Land means the earth, water and air, above, below, or on the surface, and includes any improvements or structures customarily regarded as land.
+Land means the earth, water and air, above, below or on the surface, and includes any improvements or structures customarily regarded as land.

 Land Development Regulations.
-Land development regulations means regulations which address the use of land and water, subdivision of land, drainage and stormwater management, protection of environmentally sensitive areas, sign control, standards for public facilities and services, on-site traffic flow and parking and any other regulation so deemed appropriate by the City.
+Land development regulations means regulations which address the use of land and water, subdivision of land, drainage and stormwater management, protection of environmentally sensitive areas, sign control, standards for public facilities and services, on-site traffic flow and parking and any other similar regulation deemed appropriate by the Board of County Commissioners.

 Land Development Regulation Administrator.
-The Land Development Regulation Administrator is the official designated by the City Council for the administration and enforcement of these land development regulations.
+The Land Development Regulation Administrator is the official designated by the Board of County Commissioners for the administration and enforcement of these land development regulations.

 Landmark.
-A building or structure which has been designated as such within the Comprehensive Plan.
+Landmark means a building or structure which has been designated as such within the Comprehensive Plan.

 Landmark Site.
-The land on which a landmark and related buildings and structures are located and the land that provides the grounds, the premises or the setting for the landmark.
+Landmark site means the land on which a landmark and related buildings and structures are located and the land that provides the grounds, the premises or the setting for the landmark.

 Level of Service.
-Level of Service means an indicator of the extent or degree of service provided by, or proposed to be provided by a facility based on and related to the operational characteristics of the facility.
+Level of service means an indicator of the extent or degree of service provided by, or proposed to be provided by a facility based on and related to the operational characteristics of the facility.
 Level of service indicates the capacity per unit of demand for each public facility.

 Lien.
-A lien is a claim on the property of another as security against the payment of a just debt.
+Lien means a claim on the property of another as security against the payment of a just debt.

 Livestock.
-Livestock means all domesticated animals of the equine, bovine, or swine class, including goats, sheep, mules, horses, hogs, cattle and poultry.
+Livestock means all domesticated animals of the equine, bovine or swine class, including goats, sheep, mules, horses, hogs, cattle and poultry.

 Local Planning Agency.
-Local Planning Agency means the agency designated by the City Council, under the provisions of Chapter 163, Part II, Florida Statutes, as amended.
+Local Planning Agency means the agency designated by the Board of County Commissioners, pursuant to Sections 163.3161 to 163.3217, Florida Statutes, as amended.

 Local Streets.
-Local streets are streets whose primary function is to provide the initial access to the collector and arterial roadways.
+Local streets means streets whose primary function is to provide the initial access to the collector and arterial roadways.
 These facilities are characterized by short trips, low speeds, and small traffic volumes.

 Loading Space, Offstreet.
-Offstreet loading space is space logically and conveniently located for pickups and/or deliveries or for loading and/or unloading, scaled to delivery vehicles expected to be used, and accessible to such vehicles when required offstreet parking spaces are filled.
+Offstreet loading space means space logically and conveniently located for pickups and/or deliveries or for loading and/or unloading, scaled to delivery vehicles expected to be used, and accessible to such vehicles when required offstreet parking spaces are filled.

 Lot.
-A lot is a portion of a subdivision or any parcel of land intended as a unit for building development or for transfer of ownership or both.
-For the purposes of these land development regulations, a lot shall be of at least sufficient size to:
+Lot means a portion of a subdivision or any parcel of land intended as a unit for building development or for transfer of ownership or both.
+A lot shall be of at least sufficient size to:

-- 1. Meet minimum zoning requirements for use, coverage, and area, and - 2.
+- 1. Meet minimum zoning requirements for use, coverage and area, and - 2.
 Provide such yards and open spaces as are herein required (provided that certain non-conforming lots of record are exempted from certain of the provisions of these land development regulations (see Section 2.3).

-"Lot" includes the words "plot", "parcel", "tract", or "site" and may consist of:
+"Lot" includes the words "plot", "parcel", "tract" or "site" and may consist of: